LexieK7/CROWN/README.md

 The pretrained CROWN model weights are available on [Hugging Face](https://huggingface.co/LexieK/Crown).
 You can request access and download the weights directly from the link above.

+We are thrilled to announce that our work, “A Universal Visual Foundation Model for Computational Cytopathology,” has been accepted and published in Nature Cancer! 🎉

 ![CROWN Overview](Crown.png)

 ## Installation Guide